gjreda/gregreda.com/content/blog/2022/this-ones-for-me.md

 Still, I've found it hard to write much of anything over these last few years.
 I've wanted to, but it always felt as if there was some imaginary hurdle I couldn't clear.
 I felt mentally blocked.
 Those drafts were standing in my way.

-The point hit me during an 11 kilometer run through Golden Gate Park.
-That lush, beautiful scenary I'd dreamed of cycling through when we moved here.
+The point hit me during a recent run through Golden Gate Park.
+That lush, beautiful scenery I'd dreamed of cycling through when we moved here.

 Those unpublished drafts - and this published one - are for me.
 They've allowed me to let it all out.
 To process it.
 To begin moving forward.